 People almost never see the underlying code that drives the software they use.
 Their interactions with the software are limited to the text, graphics, and controls that make up the user interface, or the UI, of the software.
 Because people’s experiences are limited to the UI, it is common for people to over-emphasize its role when commissioning custom software development.

 We have seen this over-emphasis on the UI lead to a variety of problems and misunderstandings with our clients, usually centered on two issues:

 - Not realizing the amount of non-UI-related work that needs to be done for a project.

 - Not understanding or even being aware of the importance of high quality code.

 The first misunderstanding can lead to mis-matched expectations concerning the size of a project or the amount of progress made towards its completion.
 The second misunderstanding is more subtle, but can lead to large and expensive problems that often only appear towards the end of a software project.
 The main reason for this misunderstanding is:

 The UI is visible and tangible, and it is possible for non-technical people to gage whether it is built well.
 Poorly written code, i.e. bad code quality, is usually hidden from non-technical people.
 Furthermore, a high quality UI does not necessarily mean the underlying code is written well.

+Poor code quality can be an extremely expensive problem to fix.
+This article describes what code quality is, why its important, and how to handle issues related to it.
 We hope this article will help managers, business-owners, or entrepreneurs who are interested in building custom software avoid some common problems related to code quality.